About Us---Brief Biographies, and About Our Breeding

 Valeska has bred dogs earning top honors in the open field and in the show ring, with individuals capable of excelling at both.
 Open field performance will always be the most important venue in our eyes, but nothing is more important than good health and good temperaments.
 And no competetive venue is more important than the dogs themselves.

-About Our Breeding---Purpose and Priorities
+About Our Goals---Purpose and Priorities

 Following health and temperament, our priorities are shaped by two things: the historic work of the breed, and available historic information about the breed.
 Coursing hare, fox, and less commonly, wolves, is the work the borzoi was originally bred to perform.
 Hare was the predominant prey animal, and the closest activity we have today to that original work is open field coursing on blacktailed and whitetailed jackrabbits.
-Please see our Articles page for articles about
+Our conception of what qualities are required in an athletic borzoi is informed largely by years spent coursing jackrabbits with our dogs in the open field, which Yvonne began doing in about 1975.
+In the area of breed history, for the last 10 years Rey has been researching breed purpose and developement in Russia and the United States.
+He and Yvonne have written extensively about their findings, and their work has been published world-wide and translated into several languages.
+We find that open field performance and historic breed information are compatable with and supportive of each other.
+What we have learned about borzoi through our open field coursing experience, in conjunction with what we have learned from historic written information, photographs, illustrations, and the standards, forms the basis of our breeding.

 Our dogs have competed in the show ring and walked away with top honors; we enjoy their successes, but that is not why we have this breed nor is it the reason why we have dogs.
 We have dogs because we love the breed and the individuals, and we think that to hold firm to that idea is important in a world where competetive success often supplants the initial interest in the dogs themselves, and becomes the only goal and the only reason for having dogs.
+In our opinion, breeding any breed should not be done with winning as the primary goal and wins as the primary selection criteria.
+All competition is only a small part of a dog's total life, and it is the total life that we feel is the most important thing.

 The rest, in the words of the immortal bard, "...is a tale told by an idiot,